 I get it.
-You’re assaulted by constant fraud talk – in the constant news cycle; from IT at work BEGGING you to stop clicking those darn suspicious links; on a neighbor’s Nextdoor post saying they Venmo-ed $500 to a person online because they said they’re holding their pet for ransom (even though Mr. Fluffernutter was sitting right on the patio).
+You’re assaulted by constant fraud talk – in the 24-hour news cycle; from IT at work BEGGING you to stop clicking those darn suspicious links; a Nextdoor post saying they Venmo-ed someone $500 because they said they’re holding Mr. Fluffernutter for ransom (even though the pup was out back sunbathing).

 Sure, you could ignore it.
-What’s the alternative, though?
-Become a victim and lose out on everything you’ve built?
-I think the heck not.
-Educate yourself on how to spot fraud and scams and take simple actions for fraud prevention that could be the difference between staying safe or losing everything.
+Become a victim and lose out on everything you’ve built.
+OR you could educate yourself on how to spot fraud and scams and take simple actions for fraud prevention that could be the difference between staying safe or losing everything.

 FRAUD FIGHTERS, ASSEMBLE!

 - Be skeptical.
 Be smart.
-Never share personal or financial info without triple-checking the source's legitimacy + keep up with the latest scams and fraud trends.
+Never share personal or financial info without being certain of the source's legitimacy + keep up with the latest scams and fraud trends.

 - Arm yourself with tech wisdom.
 Keep your devices, antivirus software, and apps updated to the latest versions + use strong, unique passwords for each account.